OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 * There are known issues with using `npm@7`, packaged with `Node v15` and later.
 If you have problems running npm install, it would be recommended to use `Node v14 (LTS)` instead.
 * Please restart all your Visual Studio Code instances after the installation is finished.

-## 2. Current installed Node.js is not in the supported version list
+## Current installed Node.js is not in the supported version list (Azure hosting)

-Currently only LTS versions (v10, v12 and v14) of Node.js are supported by TeamsFx, please make sure the installed Node.js meets this requirement.
+ When `Azure` is selected as the hosting type, only LTS versions (v10, v12 and v14) of Node.js are supported by TeamsFx currently, please make sure the installed Node.js meets this requirement.
 In addition, **Node v14 (LTS)** would be recommended to be installed.

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

-## 3. Why .NET SDK is needed?
+## Why .NET SDK is needed?

 The `.NET SDK` is used to
 * install customized bindings for Azure Functions app during local debugging and its deployments.
 * start the simpleAuth service during local debugging.

-## 4. Failed to install .NET Core SDK (v3.1)
+## Failed to install .NET Core SDK (v3.1)

 ### Possible reasons
 * Timeout(longer than 3 minutes) to install it caused by poor network.